fenilli/formkit-addon-inertia/packages/lib/README.md

 ## Improvements

-- [ ] Add formkit typescript types to the plugin parameter
+- [x] Add formkit and inertia typescript types to the plugin
 - [x] Make sure that only that formkit node is changed when inertia makes a visit
-- [ ] Remove inertia event when the node is also removed

 ## Changelog

-You can check any version change and its commits by the [changelog](https://github.com/gustavofenilli/inertiajs-formkit-plugin/blob/main/packages/lib/CHANGELOG.md)
+You can check any version change and its commits by the [changelog](https://github.com/gustavofenilli/formkit-inertify/blob/main/packages/lib/CHANGELOG.md)